adoublef/blog/posts/htmx-makes-form-validation-fun.md

 - A *secure password* that will need to be challenging enough that cannot be easily guessable

-- A *display name* that will be shown in the users dashboard.
+- A *bio* that will be shown in the users homepage.
+This is entirely optional

 Though nowadays, it's strongly encouraged to outsource this task to a 3rd party authentication service, we are just highlighting a potential usecase.
 After reading this article, let your imagination run.